OpenClaw QuickStart (4): Configuration, Model Providers, and the Coding Plan Trick

 The mistake people make is putting the most expensive model here, “to be safe.”
 Don’t.
 The planning loop runs on every turn.
 Put qwen-plus here, and override to qwen3-max only inside specific skills that need real reasoning.

-You can configure multiple providers and pick per-skill.
-The four useful options:
+You can configure multiple providers and choose per-skill.
+Here are the four useful options:

 | Provider | Use when |